The Board of Directors hereby submits the report of the business and

 development continues to be a key area of strategic focus for us.

-provided for employees was over 3.36 million person days.
-Many of our
+2.12 million person days.
+Many of our employees also took external

 To enhance the innovation quotient among the workforce, we conducted

 progress through the launch of electives to help engineering colleges

 run new programs within their curricula.
-In fiscal 2015, we
+During fiscal 2016, we engaged

-students.
-With this, the total number of beneficiaries covered has reached 13,111
+this, the total number of beneficiaries covered has reached 13,111

 Our knowledge management system set a new record by winning the Global